Michael Frentzen, Lauren Frazier, Michaela Cavallo walk down Main Street in Annville

 • Honors courses with inspiring faculty

-• Community residence hall assignments
+• Community residence hall assignments to help you develop friendships across the program

 • An Honors graduation ceremony, regalia, and recognition on your transcript